Breakthrough/PySceneDetect/docs/cli.rst

   Path to config file.
 See :ref:`config file reference <scenedetect_cli-config_file>` for details.

-.. option:: --crop X0 Y0 X1 Y1

-  Crop input video.
-Specified as two points representing top left and bottom right corner of crop region.
-0 0 is top-left of the video frame.
-Bounds are inclusive (e.g. for a 100x100 video, the region covering the whole frame is 0 0 99 99).

 .. option:: -s CSV, --stats CSV

   Stats file (.csv) to write frame metrics.
 Existing files will be overwritten.
 Used for tuning detection parameters and data analysis.